 I’ve been using TD’s discount brokerage since 2009 when I made the switch from mutual funds to DIY investing.
-At that time, TD Direct Investing’s WebBroker platform left much to be desired.
-The legacy web design was clunky and difficult to navigate (with 55 different navigational links!), trades cost $29 each way, and the platform offered little in the way of personalized account reporting.
+At that time, the TD Direct Investing WebBroker platform left much to be desired.
+The legacy web design of TD WebBroker was clunky and difficult to navigate (with 55 different navigational links!), trades cost $29 each way, and the platform offered little in the way of personalized account reporting.

 TD took a lot of heat over its lack of innovation as an online broker – most notably in The Globe and Mail’s annual ranking of discount brokers, where TD Direct Investing graded out as a mediocre C in 2013.
 After addressing the account reporting tools and adding U.S. dollar RRSP accounts, TD moved up a grade with a solid B, but that came with a caveat:

 “There’s room for TD to move higher if it finishes the job of modernizing a website that still parties like it’s 1999.”